Many of our New Orleans Restaurants are kid-friendly...

 Steamboat Natchez Dinner and Jazz Cruises

-The Steamboat Natchez is an authentic paddlewheel boat that offers nightly dinner cruises with jazz music and a New Orleans style buffet, all while cruising along the Mississippi River.
+The kids will love dinner as they cruise through the waters of the Mighty Mississippi River.
+Steamboat Natchez is an authentic paddlewheel boat that offers nightly cruises with jazz music and a New Orleans style buffet.

 Bubba Gump Shrimp